Access Map: supported tokens & credential formats¶

 printf '%s' 'mongodb+srv://user:pass@cluster.example.net/?retryWrites=true&w=majority' > ./mongodb.uri

-kingfisher access-map mongodb ./mongodb.uri --json-out mongodb.access-map.json
+kingfisher access-map mongodb ./mongodb.uri --format json > mongodb.access-map.json

 Hugging Face (huggingface / hf)¶